doblerk/string-edit-distance/README.md

 ## Further information

-The current implementation is restricted to lowercase and uppercase Roman letters, represented by the set ${a, b, c, \ldots, z, A, B, C, \ldots, Z}$, with cost of edit operations defined as:
+The current implementation is restricted to lowercase and uppercase Roman letters, represented by the set $\{a, b, c, \ldots, z, A, B, C, \ldots, Z\}$, with cost of edit operations defined as:

 $$
 c(l \xrightarrow{} \epsilon) = c(\epsilon \xrightarrow{} l') = 1
 $$
 $$
 c(l \xrightarrow{} l') = \begin{cases}
     0 \ \text{if 'A'=='A' or 'v'=='v'} \\